Loading…

 Monitoring

-An internal review of independence practices is included in the Annual Audit Compliance Review which is conducted by Mercia.
+An internal review of independence practices is included in the Annual Audit Compliance Review which is conducted by the Firm’s external compliance consultants.
 The Firm’s management confirms that the Annual Audit Compliance Review has been conducted in the year under review.

-A formal report is made by Mercia to the Firm’s Audit & Assurance Technical Committee and any points arising are the subject of action points which form part of the Firm’s Audit Quality Action Plan.
+A formal report is made by the Firm’s external compliance consultants to the Firm’s Audit & Assurance Technical Committee and any points arising are the subject of action points which form part of the Firm’s Audit Quality Action Plan.

 7. Continuing professional development

-All SSAs/RIs in the Firm are members of the Institute of Chartered Accountants in England and Wales (ICAEW).
-All members must undertake Continuing Professional Development (CPD) to ensure that they maintain their skills and knowledge and all SSAs/RIs must undertake additional CPD to comply with the International Accounting Education Standards Board’s International Education Standard 8 Professional Competence for Engagement Partners Responsible for Audits of Financial Statements and from 1 November 2023 the Continuing Professional Development Regulations 2023.
+All SSAs/RIs in the Firm are members of the Institute of Chartered Accountants in England and Wales (ICAEW) and/or the Association of Chartered Certified Accountants (ACCA).
+All members must undertake Continuing Professional Development (CPD) to ensure that they maintain their skills and knowledge and all SSAs/RIs must undertake additional CPD to comply with the International Accounting Education Standards Board’s International Education Standard 8 Professional Competence for Engagement Partners Responsible for Audits of Financial Statements and, from 1 November 2023, the Continuing Professional Development Regulations 2023.

 Close monitoring of CPD is performed by the Firm for all qualified members of staff.
 This ensures that all persons in the Firm who are eligible to be appointed as an SSA/RI maintain their technical knowledge, professional skills and values at a sufficiently high level.